 Erectile dysfunction and impotence are the plague of many a man's penis, and with so many 'wonder drugs' flooding the market we've come up with this handy guide to help you decide which ones will help you have better sex.

 Viagra has been hailed by millions as the original Little Blue Pill.
 But how much do we really know about this pill which has been flying off the shelves for over a decade?
 Like most drugs, there are natural alternatives found in nature to the chemicals used to create Viagra, but most people are unaware of these other choices and continue to seek out Viagra.
 This guide takes a look at alternatives that could be just as effective without the health implications or growing price tag of Viagra.

 What is Viagra?

 Viagra (also known as Slidenafil) belongs to a group of drugs that delay enzymes called Phosphodiesterase from working too quickly.
-These enzymes are produced when your penis becomes erect, and by stopping these enzymes from working too quickly Viagra helps you to maintain your erection for longer.
+These enzymes are produced when your penis becomes erect, and by stopping these enzymes from acting too fast Viagra helps you to maintain your erection for longer.